Tanush17n/login-signup/README.md

 Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
 To use this command, you need to first add a package that implements end-to-end testing capabilities.

+## About the project and other technicalities

+This is a basic login/signup page built using Angular to showcase the working of how login and registration process is undertaken through LocalStorage since for this assignment i was not provided with any api.

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.